noemisgambelluri/Lotka_Volterra-model/README.md

 The steps of this simulation are structured to be followed in order to allow the user to better understand the functioning of the Lotka-Volterra model.

-1. The user has to set the model parameters in the [settings](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/settings.ini) file.
+1. The user has to set the model parameters in a settings file.
 In particular, the user has to choose the Lotka-Volterra parameters, hence:
     * $\alpha$ : prey per capita growth rate
     * $\beta$ : the effect of the presence of predators on the prey growth rate
     * $\gamma$ : predators per capita death rate